What does the scientific names of the different shaya species mean?

 I am not sure if all inflicted forms are correct.
 Credible corrections are thankfully received.

-This page was last changed on the 28th of July 2023.
+This page was last changed on the 12th of September 2024.